Kdenk/wmcover/README.md

-# wmCover
+# wmcover
 webMAN MOD cover creator &amp; FTP uploader

-wmCover creates a cover to be used in webMAN Games for PS1, PS2, PS3, PSP or of custom size.
+wmcover creates a cover to be used in webMAN Games for PS1, PS2, PS3, PSP or of custom size.
 A transparent border is applied to display a gap between covers when out of focus.

 ## Usage

-    ./wmCover.sh [option]... [preset] [input] [output]
+    ./wmCover [option]... [preset] [input] [output]

 ### Options
     -noftp                      dont't upload cover via FTP
     -ip [ip]                    FTP host IP address (default value: 192.168.1.103) -path [path]                FTP host upload directory
-    -size [<width>x<height>]    cover size in pixels
+    -size [<width>x<height>]    cover size in pixels There's no defalut value for path and size, they need to be set via options or presets.

 ### Presets
     -ps1    PS1 preset (default values: path=/dev_hdd0/PSXISO and size=180x180)